 Support surges for smoking ban in tobacco country

-There are 2 comments on the The Daily News-Record story from 17 hrs ago, titled Support surges for smoking ban in tobacco country.
-In it, The Daily News-Record reports that:

-More than seven in 10 people in one of the nation's largest tobacco-producing states support a statewide smoking ban in most public places.
-It's the highest level of support ever recorded in polling by the Foundation for a Healthy Kentucky since the group first asked the question in 2011.
+Frankfort, Ky. a More than seven in 10 people in one of the nation's largest tobacco-producing states support a statewide smoking ban in most public places.

 Add your comments below